MEMBERSHIP | VOLUNTEER | DONATE

 How do beavers build their dams?
 Are all bird feathers the same?
 Do snakes have a tail?
 Students explore the fascinating array of animal adaptations and how each characteristic helps species survive in the challenging Michigan environment.
 Standards: 1.LSS1.A 1.LS3.1 2.LS4.1 3.LS3.A & B 3.LS4.C & D 4.LS1.2 5.LS2.A

-Maple Sugaring Preschool & Grades K-5 (1.25 Hours) Feb.
-21 – March 23, 2023
+Maple Sugaring Grades K-5 and Preschool (1.25 Hours) Feb.
+20 – March 21, 2024

 Grades K-5th

 Maple Sugaring school program is designed to allow students a first hand experience in the delicious tradition of maple sugaring.
 Students will learn basic concepts of maple sugaring, investigate tree characteristics, winter tree ID, how sap flows, taste sap from a maple tree, and see the maple syrup-making process itself at our historic sugar shack.
 Several outdoor stations and a couple indoor stations allows students a chance to warm up on cold days.
 Please dress for the weather!
-Supports STEM.
-Standards: K.LS1.C K.ESS3.A K.ETS1.A 2.LS2.1 2.LS2.2 5.LS1.C 5.LS2.A Program aligns to Michigan Common Core Standards, Next Generation Science Standards
+This is an awesome science-based discovery program for all ages!

 Preschool (ages 3 to young 5’s)